KLQB: As "Beat 104.3" (2nd phase, KXBT)

-With the failure of KOYT, the frequency returned to a Rhythmic Contemporary Hits format six months later on January 21, 2005, under the former branding Beat 104.3 but with new call letters KXBT because KQBT was already assigned to a radio station in Llano, Texas (they are now on a radio station in Houston).
+With the failure of KOYT, the frequency returned to a Rhythmic Contemporary Hits format six months later on January 21, 2005, under the former branding Beat 104.3 but with new call letters"104.3 KXBT/Taylor, TX" KXBT because KQBT was already assigned to a radio station in Llano, Texas (they are now on a radio station in Houston).
 Even though it was a Rhythmic, this time KXBT skewed slightly towards an unofficial Mainstream Urban format, unusual for the market's demographics given the fact less than 10% of the Austin radio market's population is African American.
 To accommodate the return, the station held a campaign in early 2005 to "Make The Big Switch Back to the Beat," with the slogan at the time being "The People's Station" before finally settling on "The Beat of the ATX."
 It became home for a short time to the controversial Star and Buc Wild Morning Show from December 2005 to May 2006.
 Soon after the return to the format, KXBT reintroduced Freestyle Dance music and added more Reggaeton music.